 I am the Customer Success Manager at XYZ.
 We would love your feedback on this and it is really important to us.”

-With the various Email Survey Software, you can quickly customize the sender name and email address that highlight your organization's brand and personalize your Email Invitation.
+With the various Email Survey Software, you can quickly customize the sender name and email address that highlight your organization's brand and personalize your Email Invitation, like you would for email marketing campaigns through the mail merge process.
 This will not only personalize the survey experience of your customers but also promote your brand.

 11. Schedule according to Customer Journey